Does you husband know that you enjoy sex? Or are you a little shy and he’s not so sure?

 It’s Wednesday, the day when we talk marriage!
-Today guest poster J of Hot, Holy and Humorous shares 5 great tips on communicating intimately about our enjoyment in the bedroom.
+Today guest poster J of Hot, Holy and Humorous shares 5 ways to tell him you enjoy sex–that you love making love to him!

 One of the aspects I adore about the Song of Solomon, the one biblical book devoted to marital intimacy, is how the wife communicates her own enjoyment of sex with her husband.
 Yes, she makes love to meet his needs and desires, but she also finds pleasure in the experience.
 And then, she goes a step further and shares with her husband her appreciation of their sexual intimacy.